zostera/django-bootstrap3/README.md

 The goal of this project is to seamlessly blend Django and Bootstrap 3.

-Want to use Bootstrap 4 in Django?
+- Want to use Bootstrap 4 in Django?
 See https://github.com/zostera/django-bootstrap4.
+- Want to use Bootstrap 5 in Django?
+See https://github.com/zostera/django-bootstrap5.

 ## Requirements